 As with many manufacturing processes, advancing technology and innovation makes it possible to achieve optimal precision and superior outcomes.
 The painting process at Pierce Manufacturing is a point of pride for this very reason.
 The team at Pierce has developed a seven-step painting process that focuses on accuracy and exceptional quality, with every single gallon of paint.

-How was this achieved?
+How is this achieved?

 This process is beneficial for a number of reasons, including:

 Pierce’s exceptional fire truck painting process means we can deliver an industry-leading 10-year standard warranty.
-Take a look at some of our other innovations, like our e-coat corrosion protection.
+Take a look at some of our other innovations, like our E-coat corrosion protection.

 Step-By-Step Fire Truck Painting Process

-1. Manual Surface Preparation
+1. Surface Preparation

 2. Chemical Cleaning and Treatment